- £556 per week

 Bathroom: A bathroom with bath and shower over, so perfect for soaking those aching limbs after a day being challenged by the Three Peaks!
 Or just some me time.
 There is white sanitary ware and a basin with useful shelf for storage.

 Living Room/Dining room: This room is in a perfect position to take advantage of the views of the lane from the large window with deep window seat.
 There are plenty of local cottages in traditional Dales stone and the green hills beyond.
 Eta Cottage is a traditional Dales cottage but with a distinct contemporary twist and has everything you need for a relaxing stay.
 A wood burner makes this a cosy room summer or winter, visit at any time of the year and you will find a warm and cosy welcome.
 The room has a comfy sofa with integrated reclining footstools and USB points with two armchairs there is plenty of room to rest after a day in the hills or some local retail therapy.
-A large smart TV means you can catch up with your favourite box sets.
 Matching decorative nest of tables completes the country cottage ambiance.
 There is a table and chairs for you to sit and enjoy the company of family and friends or for you to sit and watch the cook whip up a delicious meal from local produce, why not use some Wensleydale cheese after a visit to the creamery, now that should get your mouth watering !
 A super room to sit and relax.

 Kitchen: The kitchen is located at the side of the living dining room.
 It is a lovely blue colour which adds to the cottage feel.
 The kitchen is well equipped and contemporary.
 There is a double electric cooker with ceramic hob, microwave, fridge/ freezer and dishwasher.
-In fact, everything you would want.
 Wall shelving displays decorative items and crockery.

 Snug: In the corner of the living room you will find a spiral staircase leading to the snug which has a double bed, TV, views from the large Velux window overlooking the cottages rooftops and to the hills beyond.
 This can be used as a sleeping area, be advised there is no door, only a curtain at the top of the steps.
 Please indicate if you would like to use this as a bed when booking.
 Not suitable for young children or anyone with mobility issues.